dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/bonus_solutions_1.md

     }
     ```

-With synchronous and 1-bounded semantics, in C we can only reach c₁, c₂, c₃, c₄.
+With synchronous and 1-bounded+p2p semantics, in C we can only reach c₁, c₂, c₃, c₄.
-With unbounded FIFO, we can also reach c₅, c₆, c₇.
+With unbounded FIFO+p2p, we can also reach c₅, c₆, c₇.